 The track category is the heading under which your abstract will be reviewed and later published in the conference printed matters if accepted.
 During the submission process, you will be asked to select one track category for your abstract.

-Medicinal plants are important sources for pharmaceutical manufacturing.
+Therapeutic plants are vital hotspots for pharmaceutical manufacturing.
 New researches in the field of traditional healing systems has led to a resurgence of interest in herbal medicines in Europe and North America, where herbal products have been incorporated into so-called alternative, complementary, holistic or integrative medical systems.
 Reports of consumers showed positive attitudes towards herbal products because they believe them to be of natural rather than synthetic origin, they believe that such products are more likely to be safe than drugs and are considered part of a healthy lifestyle, and they can help to avoid unnecessary contact with conventional western medicine.

 Alternative treatments include diet and exercise, chemicals, herbs, devices, and manual procedures.
 These are not part of the science-based healthcare system, but these are having healing effects as scientific medicine alternative treatments are complimentary methods that improves the efficacy of the treatment.
 Evidences show that certain complementary therapies can help to control some symptoms of cancer and treatment side effects.